-As I mentioned earlier, the game was played in India in a version called Poona, as sports historians credit the origin.
-At first, it was played simply: two players hit a feathered shuttlecock back and forth with tiny rackets.
-This sport was developed from the children’s game, named battledore and shuttlecock.
+Sports historians credit the game’s origin from a place called Poona, India where it was played simply with two players hitting a feathered shuttlecock back and forth with tiny rackets.
+It developed from the children’s game, named battledore and shuttlecock.
 The main aim of this game was to keep the cork stuffed with feathers (shuttlecock), in the air for as long as possible, with the help of a paddle, named battledore.
-The player or team that managed to keep the shuttle in the air for a long period was declared the winner.

-The modern game of badminton developed in mid-century 19th among the British, after the army officers from Great Britain returned from India and started a badminton club.
-Initially, the sport was played with sides ranging from 1 to 4 players but afterward was establish that the game will work best between 2 or 4 competitors.
+The modern game of badminton as we know it, developed in mid 19th century among the British, after the army officers returned from India and started a badminton club.
+It was established that the game would work best in teams of 2 or 4 competitors.

 Where is badminton most popular?

-Badminton’s the second popular game worldwide and it’s played mainly in Europe and Asia, but not only.
-Its popularity it’s rising due to its health benefits, low cost and low risk of injuries.
+Badminton’s a popular international game, played mainly in Europe and Asia.
+Its popularity is rising due to its health benefits, low cost and low risk of injuries.

-The top 10 countries in which badminton it’s popular are China, South Korea, Denmark, Great Britain, Sweden, Indonesia, Malaysia, Thailand, Japan, Singapore.
+Badminton is the most popular in China, South Korea, Denmark, Great Britain, Sweden, Indonesia, Philippines, Malaysia, Thailand, Japan, Singapore.

-Badminton’s a dominant sport in China and it’s played all over the country, in schools and colleges.
+Badminton is a dominant sport in China, being played all over the country, particularly in schools and colleges.
 China has many top players of badminton that are Olympic winners.

 Badminton’s also popular in South Korea, which produced numerous world top players such as Lee Yong Dae, Son Wan Ho.

-In Denmark, the sport is dated from 1925 when a sports shop owner started playing it with his friends.
-The sport’s so popular in Denmark because, in the cold days, it can be played also indoor.
+In 1925 in Denmark, the sport is when a sports shop owner started playing it with his friends.
+Today, the sport has become so popular because on cold days, it can be also played indoors.
 They are a few Danish players that held top places in the world rankings.

-Of course, the Uk cannot miss this list.
-The game it’s played here from 1873 when it took his modern name.
-In present this sport it’s played in schools and colleges all over the country.
+Of course, the United Kingdom cannot miss this list.
+The game has been played in the UK since 1873 when it took its modern name Badminton and has become popular played at schools and colleges all over the country.

-As in the case of Denmark, badminton it’s a popular indoor game played by Swedish people in the cold winter days.
-In this country, it’s gaining popularity also a version of this game, called Crossminton, known in the past as Speed Badminton.
+As in the case of Denmark, badminton is a popular indoor game played by Swedish people on cold winter days.
+There is a growing popularity in Scandinavia of a version of the game called Crossminton, also known as Speed Badminton.

-Badminton in Indonesia it’s the most successful sport in the country.
+Badminton in Indonesia is the most successful sport in the country.
 They managed to earn gold medals at the Olympics since 1992.